It Must Be Jelly ('Cause Jam Don't Shake like That): Background

-The music for Glenn Miller's version was written by J.C.
-Chummy MacGregor and George "The Fox" Williams and the lyrics by Sunny Skylar.
-George Williams also arranged the song.
+The music for Glenn Miller's version of "It Must Be Jelly" was composed by Chummy MacGregor and George "The Fox" Williams (who also arranged it), with lyrics by Sunny Skylar.
 A version was also recorded by the Army Air Force band under Glenn Miller.
 Sheet music was published in the U.S. by Mutual Music Society, Inc., New York, N.Y.
 In the UK, the sheet music was published by Chappell & Co., Ltd., London.
-The March 23, 1944 Woody Herman studio recording in New York featured the additional lyrics written by Sunny Skylar and sung by Woody Herman and Frances Wayne.
+The March 23, 1944, Woody Herman studio recording in New York featured the additional lyrics written by Sunny Skylar, sung by Herman and Frances Wayne.

 The expression "It must be jelly 'cause jam don't shake like that", or variations of it, was a popular slang phrase.
-There had been earlier songs that used a similar phrase: "It Must Be Jelly ('Cause Jam Don't Shake That Way)" by The Hipp Cats, recorded on August 13, 1938, and the 1940 song "(It Must Be Jelly 'Cos You Know) Jam Don't Shake" by Frankie "Half-Pint" Jaxon.
+There had been earlier songs that used a similar phrase: "It Must Be Jelly ('Cause Jam Don't Shake That Way)" by the Hipp Cats, recorded on August 13, 1938, and the 1940 song "(It Must Be Jelly 'Cos You Know) Jam Don't Shake" by Frankie "Half-Pint" Jaxon.
 The lyrics and the music, however, are completely different in all three songs.

-The song was first recorded on July 15, 1942 by Glenn Miller and His Orchestra at Victor Studios, Chicago, Illinois, in a Wednesday session that lasted from 11:00 am to 3:15 pm in one take.
+The song was first recorded on July 15, 1942, by Glenn Miller and His Orchestra at Victor Studios, Chicago, Illinois, in a Wednesday session that lasted from 11:00 a.m. to 3:15 p.m. in one take.
 The 1942 lyrics to the song as recorded by Glenn Miller were: "It must be jelly 'cause jam don't shake like that / It must be jelly 'cause jam don't shake like that / Oh Mama, you're so big and fat!"

-The Glenn Miller civilian band played the same arrangement that was performed at least twice, available on a Victor 78 recording, Victor 20-1546-A, recorded July 15, 1942.
+The Glenn Miller civilian band played the same arrangement that was performed at least twice, available on a RCA Victor 78 recording, Victor 20-1546-A, recorded July 15, 1942.
 There is also a version taken from a radio remote broadcast from September 15, 1942 in Boston, Massachusetts and later re-released by RCA Victor on LPT 6700.

-"It Must Be Jelly ('Cause Jam Don't Shake Like That)" was the first song performed on the October 16, 1943 I Sustain the Wings radio program with the Army Air Force Band.
+"It Must Be Jelly ('Cause Jam Don't Shake Like That)" was the first song performed on the October 16, 1943, radio program I Sustain the Wings with the Army Air Force Band.

 The 78 single, Victor 20-1546, reached number twelve on the Billboard charts in January, 1944, where it stayed for eight weeks on the charts.
 Moreover, the record was a crossover hit, reaching number two on the Billboard 'Harlem' Hit Parade Chart on February 19, 1944, the then equivalent of the later R&B chart, and number sixteen on the Billboard Juke Box Chart.

-An ad for the RCA Victor release appeared in the December 11, 1943 Billboard magazine.
+An ad for the RCA Victor release appeared in the December 11, 1943, issue of Billboard magazine.